 Start on your own.
 Here is what you should do to help yourself.

 Those who are perfectionists are prone to burnouts.
 They are never satisfied until they achieve what is on their mind.
 But, you need to learn to let go and relax.
-Once you discover that you are already experiencing a burnout, try to relax yourself a bit.
+Once you discover that you are already experiencing burnout, try to relax a bit.